 T:0203 436 2350

 Andrew graduated from the University of York with first class honours before completing the CPL law conversion course at City University.
-He qualified as an insurance and reinsurance lawyer in the City in 2001 and has over 15 years' experience in this field.
+He qualified as an insurance and reinsurance lawyer in the City in 2001 and has worked for over 17 years in this field.
 Andrew joined Keoghs as a partner in 2017.

-He has wide experience in the insurance and reinsurance sector and has expertise in disputes across a number of lines of business, especially property, business interruption, onshore and offshore energy, construction/engineering, D&O, professional indemnity, contingency and cyber insurance and reinsurance (facultative and treaty).
+He has wide experience in the insurance and reinsurance sector and has expertise in disputes across a number of lines of first party and third party business.

 Latest Insights by Andrew Schütte